webwurst/timoni/docs/controller/specs.md

 By default, the controller will reconcile the components in parallel.
 The `needs` field can be used to define dependencies between components and thus control the order in which the bundles are applied.

+The `wait` field can be used to instruct the controller to wait for all applied resources to become ready.
+The controller will monitor the rollout of Kubernetes Deployments, StatefulSets, DaemonSets, Jobs and custom resources and will wait for all the rollout to finish before reconciling the dependent components.

+The `timeout` field can be used to set a timeout for the reconciliation of a component including the wait time for all resources to become ready.

 The `runtime` field is optional, when not specified, the controller will inject the annotations values from the Project's custom resource into the Bundle.